 If you believe you’re qualified for the Park Scholarships based on our selection criteria of scholarship, leadership, service, and character, we welcome you to apply!
-The application processes for Park Scholarships and NC State undergraduate admissions are separate, so be sure to follow the steps below.
+The application processes for Park Scholarships and NC State undergraduate admissions are separate, so be sure to follow the instructions below.

 The Park Scholarships application asks that you provide:

 - Names and email addresses of two recommenders

 - Information about advanced coursework completed

 - Two essays (for this year’s essay prompts, refer to the Application Process FAQ)